muhittincamdali/iOS-Testing-Automation-Framework/README.md

 4. Add tests for new functionality
 5. Submit a pull request

+## 🙏 Acknowledgments

+- Apple for the excellent iOS testing APIs
+- The Swift community for inspiration and feedback
+- All contributors who help improve this framework
+- Testing automation best practices
+- Quality assurance standards

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**⭐ Star this repository if it helped you!**

 ## 💬 Support